 Tontine Coffee House, N.Y.C. by Francis Guy

 Trading at the Tontine Coffee House continued until 1817.
-The growth of the Tontine’s trade led to the creation of the New York Stock and Exchange Board which required a larger venue.
-This Board is recognised as the precursor to the present-day New York Stock Exchange.
+The growth of Tontine’s trade led to the creation of the New York Stock and Exchange Board, which required a larger venue.
+This Board is recognized as the precursor to the present-day New York Stock Exchange.
 The Tontine itself was transformed into a tavern and then a hotel.
 It survived the Great Fire of 1835 and was demolished 20 years later.
 The street on the left is Water Street.
-Today the intersection of Water and Wall Streets is still the heart of New York’s financial district, and New Yorker’s continue to this day to fill coffee houses to conduct business.
+Today the intersection of Water and Wall Streets is still the heart of New York’s financial district, and New Yorkers continue to this day to fill coffee houses to conduct business.

 In 1789 Wall Street was the location of the United States’ first presidential inauguration with George Washington taking the oath of office on the balcony of Federal Hall.
-This was also the place of the passing of the Bill Of Rights.
-Alexander Hamilton, who was the first Treasury secretary is buried in the cemetery of Trinity Church at the end of Wall Street.
+Federal Hall was also the place of the passing of the Bill Of Rights.
+Alexander Hamilton, who was the first Treasury secretary, is buried in the cemetery of Trinity Church at the end of Wall Street.

 Tontine Coffee House, N.Y.C

 - Material: Oil on Linen, lined to fiberglass